mdooneymill/lets-make-a-menu/readme.md

 ### Creating the Buttons

 The buttons are created in a similar way to the menu.
 The MenuButton class expects a string to be passed to the constructor which we use as the button content.
-However I create the button HTML in a slightly different way to above.
+However; we create the button HTML in a slightly different way to above.
 Our DOM element, `<li>` this time, is created as before but we use an HTML string to create the button content.
 (Have a look at `menu-button.js` to see the equivalent with javascript)

 ```javascript
 this.domElement.innerHTML = `<a class="nav" href="#01">